DanioPurdue/SQLDatabaseNotes/Basic Syntax Review.md

 ## SQL like operator

-like operator is used in a where clause to search for a specified pattern in a column
+like operator is used in a where clause to search for a specified pattern in a column **This is more like a regular expression**

 ```sql
 select column1, column2 from table_name where columnN like pattern;